KIR-CellDIVE/wsi-segmentation/README.md

 You should now see a link similar to `http://127.0.0.1:9999/lab/workspaces/lab?reset?token=...`, copy it and open it in your preferred browser.
 Then, in the left sidebar navigate to the `notebooks` folder and open the `1_WSI_Deepcell_Segmentation.ipnyb` notebook.
 Follow the instructions at the top of the notebook to save and open a copy of the notebook.
 Once done, you can start the cell segmentation of your Cell DIVE images utilising the `DeepCell` segmentation model and obtain a per-cell marker expression table.

 ## What to do next after the segmentation
 By the end of the notebook you should have created a file and folder structure, a segmentation mask and per-cell statistic which can be plugged into the `ark-analysis` toolbox ([Documentation](https://ark-analysis.readthedocs.io/en/latest/)/[GitHub](https://github.com/angelolab/ark-analysis)) starting from the [2 - "Pixel clustering with pixie" notebook](https://github.com/angelolab/ark-analysis#2-pixel-clustering-with-pixie).
-We also provide a `Singularity` container similar to the one found in this repository to run the `ark-analysis` toolbox.
+We also provide a `Apptainer` container similar to the one found in this repository to run the `ark-analysis` toolbox.
 Alternatively, you might also want to consider other downstream analysis pipelines such as [Fibroblast Atlas 2022](https://github.com/immunogenomics/FibroblastAtlas2022) or [SpOOx](https://github.com/Taylor-CCB-Group/SpOOx/).

 ## macOS installation

-`Singularity` can also be installed under MacOS making use of virtualisation using `Vagrant`.
+`Apptainer` can also be installed under MacOS making use of virtualisation using `Vagrant`.
 However, we can not give any guarantees of support for running this container and segmentation notebook under macOS.
-Thus, please refer to the official [Singularity Documentation](https://docs.sylabs.io/guides/3.0/user-guide/installation.html#mac) for detailed installation instructions of the container environment.
+Thus, please refer to the official [Apptainer Documentation](https://apptainer.org/docs/admin/main/installation.html#mac) for detailed installation instructions of the container environment.
 These installation instruction should provide you with a Linux environment, which you can use to build the whole-slide image segmentation container by following the steps above.
 However, at this moment in time this method does not support GPU-accelerated segmentation which will make it very slow for large Cell DIVE images.